Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Introduction

 When experimenting with test case generation techniques, one challenge is that large enterprise systems are rarely present in open-source repositories.
-Currently, the performance of \evo has been mainly assessed on open-source APIs (such as APIs collected in the GitHub repository EMB~\cite{EMB}).
-With recent studies on REST API fuzzers~\cite{Kim2022Rest,zhang2022open}, \evo has been evaluated as the most performing tool on such open-source APIs.
-But, most of these open-source APIs are web services that work in isolation, and not part of a microservice architecture~\cite{EMB}.
-As part of industry-driven research~\cite{garousi2019characterizing}, \evo has been evaluated on industrial APIs as well (e.g., in~\cite{arcuri2021enhancing}).
-But those were part of small systems.
+The performance (such as line coverage and fault finding) of \evo has been mainly assessed on open-source APIs~\cite{arcuri2019restful,arcuri2019sql,arcuri2021tt,zhang2021adaptive,zhang2021resource,zhang2023open} (such as APIs collected in the GitHub repository EMB~\cite{EMB,icst2023emb}).
+But, most of these open-source APIs are web services that work in isolation, and not part of a microservice architecture~\cite{EMB,icst2023emb}.